RajSourabh1/Insurance-Management-System/README.md

    - Update a insurance by using its id.
 (If anyone wants to change the value of some attributes then he will have to provide the update value of this attribute and if he does not want to update the attribute like type, startDate then provide the previous value.)
 * CLAIMS
    - Create a new claim.
-   - Delete a claim.
+   - Delete a claim using its id.
    - Get all claims.
-   - Get a claim.
+   - Get a claim using its id.
-   - Update a claim by client.
+   - Update a claim by claim using id.
 (In this api client can able to update its description.)
-   - Update a claim by admin.
+   - Update a claim by admin usinh id.
 (In this api admin can able to update its status.)

 Steps to perform operations
 # Clients :